leevi978/pi-travel-router/docs/1-requirements.md

 Tested with **Raspberry Pi 5 (16 GB)** and **Raspberry Pi OS Lite 64-bit (Bookworm)**.

-> This setup may work on other Raspberry Pi models or Linux-based OSes, but only the above is tested.
+> Note: This setup may work on other Raspberry Pi models or Linux-based OSes, but only the above is tested.
 You may need to adapt the guide for other hardware.

 ### Initial configuration